These tasty carrot recipes showcase the best ways to use this popular orange vegetable! Try them glazed, roasted, soups, salads and more.

 Want to start your day with carrot recipes?
 These carrot cake breakfast cookies are perfect for busy mornings.
 They’re hearty, tasty, and the texture is just right: pleasantly chewy, almost like a Cliff bar–but better!
 They’re also easily portable for traveling or breakfast on the go.
 Make a big batch and pull them out of the freezer when you’re running out the door!

 What's coleslaw without bright orange shredded carrots?
 Here's the very best recipe for a coleslaw, featuring our Creamy Coleslaw Dressing.
 This recipe is totally balanced in sweet and savory flavors.
-It has a healthy spin, too: there’s no refined sugar and less mayo than most coleslaw recipes.
 When we make this one, we find ourselves going back to the fridge for seconds and thirds!

 What's a pot pie recipe without carrots?
 This cozy pot pie will literally wow your guests!
 The interior is full of vegetables: carrots, potatoes, and peas, mixed with a gooey vegetarian gravy flavored with pesto and Parmesan.
 It's topped with a flaky, golden pastry crust: truly a stunner.